singularityware/singularityware.github.io/pages/docs/user-docs/docs-environment-metadata.md

 }
 ```

 You will notice that the one label doesn't belong to the label schema, `MAINTAINER`.
 This was a user provided label during bootstrap.
-Finally, for Singularity versions >= 2.4, the image build size is added as a label, `org.label-schema.build-size`, and the label schema is used througout.
+Finally, for Singularity versions >= 2.4, the image build size is added as a label, `org.label-schema.build-size`, and the label schema is used throughout.
 For versions earlier than 2.4, containers did not use the label schema, and looked like this:

 ```
 singularity exec centos7.img cat /.singularity.d/labels.json